 Jim Neale is a trial lawyer whose varied practice focuses on high-exposure cases in courts across the country.
-He has substantial mass tort and class action litigation experience and currently serves as co-chair of the firm's Food & Beverage Industry Team.
+He has substantial mass tort and class action litigation experience and previously served as co-chair of the firm's Food & Beverage Industry Team.

 His first-chair trial experience includes personal injury, product liability, premises liability, transportation, insurance coverage, land valuation, and ERISA cases, and he has taken dozens of cases to verdict in both state and federal courts.